National Severe Storms Laboratory: Dual-Polarized Weather Radar (Dual-Pol)

 Dual-polarized (dual-pol) radar technology is truly a NOAA-wide accomplishment.
 NSSL spent nearly 30 years researching and developing the technology.
 The National Weather Service (NWS) and NSSL developed the specifications for the modification, which was tested by engineers at the NWS Radar Operations Center.
 The NWS Warning Decision Training Branch provided timely and relevant training to all NWS forecasters who would be using the technology.

 The upgraded radars offer 14 new radar products to better determine the type and intensity of precipitation, and can confirm tornadoes are on the ground causing damage.
 Dual-pol is the most significant enhancement made to the nation's radar network since Doppler radar was first installed in the early 1990s.

 Multi-Function Phased Array Radar (MPAR)

 More than 350 FAA radars and by 2025, nearly 150 of the nation's Doppler weather radars will need to be either replaced or have their service life extended.
 Phased array radars have been used by the military for many years to track aircraft.
 NSSL's MPAR program is investigating to see if both the aircraft surveillance and weather surveillance functions can be combined into one radar.
-Combining the operational requirements of these various radar systems with a single technology solution would result in fiscal savings, and lesser resources with a greater end result.
+Combining the operational capabilities of these various radar systems into a single radar unit would result in fiscal savings and consume fewer resources.